 Energize and engage with the membership and community and advocate for the betterment of the Local League.

-Review the Local League's programming and be always mindful of the best interests of Little League, all players and the community.
+Review the Local League's programming and be always mindful of the best interests of Little League, all players, and the community.

-Represent the Local League at all District meetings, vote on behalf of the Local League and communicate updates to the Local League Board.
+Represent the Local League at all District meetings, vote on behalf of the Local League, and communicate updates to the Local League Board of Directors.

-Organize or delegate, and assist at the Local League's tournaments.
+Organize or delegate and assist at the Local League's tournaments.

-SECTION 3 – Vice-President – TWO (2) YEAR TERMS ELECTED IN ODD NUMBER YEARS (2017, 2019, ETC.)
+SECTION 3 – Vice-President – TWO (2) YEAR TERMS ELECTED IN ODD NUMBER YEARS ETC.)